gecholabs/quickstart/ch1-package-managers.md

 ### 3\) Node \(**NPM/Yarn\)**

 These tools manage your Node.js javascript packages.
 I've very recently migrated to Yarn, it just seems to work better for me.
-I spent a whole afternoon fighting npm dependencies and yarn fixed the issue in one shot \(n=1\).
+I recently spent a whole afternoon fighting npm dependencies and yarn fixed the issue in one shot.
+Despite my n=1, this seems to be broader trend.

 #### Install NPM